WsdlToPhp/WsdlToPhp/src/WsdlToPhp/PackageGenerator/README.md

 Its purpose is to provide a full OOP approach to send SOAP requests without needing any third party library.

-The generated package is a standalone.
+The generated package is a standalone wihtout any dependencies.
 It's only based on native PHP SoapClient class.
-After its generation, you can move it anywhere you want.
+After its generation, you can move it anywhere you want and use it right away.

-It does not need PEAR nor NuSOAP nor anything else, at least PHP 5.3.3, SoapClient and DOM (which are natively installed from this PHP version)!
+The generated package does not need PEAR nor NuSOAP nor anything else, at least PHP 5.3.3, SoapClient and DOM (which are natively installed from this PHP version)!

 Usage
 -----